Town: Reports of multiple homes on fire

 A Babylon fire dispatcher said the department could not immediately provide any information.
 Chief Scott Glenn could not be reached for comment.

-Oak Island is a tiny barrier island that sits on the Great South Bay just north of Fire Island and just west of the Robert Moses Causeway.
+Oak Island is a tiny barrier island that sits on the Great South Bay just north of Jones Beach Island and just west of the Robert Moses Causeway.

-There are just 52 homes, mostly occupied in summer months.
+There are just 52 homes, only occupied in summer months — although Bonner said caretakers are allowed “periodically” during winter.
 Residents own their homes and lease the land from the Town of Babylon, which does not provide municipal electricity.
 Homeowners rely on propane, solar and wind power.